khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 6- Payroll System Using Smart Contracts

-The **Payroll System** within Next-Gen HR leverages smart contracts to automate and secure payroll processing, ensuring accuracy, transparency, and efficiency.
+The **Payroll System** within NexHR leverages smart contracts to automate and secure payroll processing, ensuring accuracy, transparency, and efficiency.
 Smart contracts in the Payroll System automate salary calculations and disbursements, ensuring accuracy and reducing errors.
 They provide real-time processing, enhancing efficiency and employee satisfaction.
 The transparency and security of blockchain technology build trust and ensure compliance with legal regulations.
 Additionally, smart contracts offer cost savings by minimizing administrative overhead and preventing payroll-related discrepancies.